 The Rest of the Story

 On August 11, 2010, the community of Ames, Iowa had one of the worst floods ever in its history.
 The entire city of 55,000 lost all sanitary water for two days, and many homes suffered water damage.
 Our home was one of them and all of our basement furniture was ruined.
 I told my wife that I would love to build a new fish aquarium stand, so I could then make the entertainment unit and end tables to match it.
 I said, “all I need is a table saw.”
 Well, here we are years later with a full shop including a dust collection and heating cooling system.
 After nearly 23 years of working, I am now retired from Iowa State University.
-I spend much of my time building and creating custom pieces of woodwork for individuals, and I am acting president of the Ames Woodworker’s Club.
+I spend much of my time building and creating custom pieces of woodwork for individuals, and I am past president of the Ames Woodworker’s Club.